Many projects involve multiple researchers working together.

 Set project passwords in Project Properties—click File > Project Properties.

-NOTE If you are working with a server project, you control access to your project by adding users to project user groups and by enabling or disabling 'guest access'—refer to Using NVivo with NVivo Server in the Technical Resource Center.
+NOTE If you are working with an NVivo for Teams project, you control access to your project by adding users to project user groups and by enabling or disabling 'guest access'.
+Control access to an NVivo for Teams project

-The NVivo Server allows simultaneous multi-user access—this means that everyone in your team can work on the same project at the same time.
+NVivo for Teams allows simultaneous multi-user access—this means that everyone in your team can work on the same project at the same time.
 Team members can code, annotate, and link content at the same time.

-Server project user profiles are linked to Windows user accounts.
-In a server project, the Project Owner controls who can view or modify the project.
-Users are authenticated when they connect to the server, and when they connect to a project.
+NVivo for Teams project user profiles are linked to Windows user accounts.
+In a Teams project, the Project Owner controls who can view or modify the project.
+Users are authenticated when they connect to NVivo for Teams, and when they connect to a project.

 'Edit mode' ensures that team members do not make conflicting changes to content.
 When you have a file open in edit mode, you have exclusive control of the content—other users can view the file, but they cannot edit, code, annotate or link the content.
 Edit mode also prevents conflicting changes to maps and reports.

 Make sure that all team members who are working on a shared project are using the same version of NVivo.
-NVivo Server can host projects in both NVivo 11 and NVivo 10 formats.
+NVivo for Teams can host projects in NVivo 12, NVivo 11 and NVivo 10 formats.